Boston. A city of history, culture, food, and yes, romance. It’s not surprising that there are countless romantic things to do in Boston.

 Where to Dine: The Most Romantic Boston Restaurants

 Romantic restaurants are a MUST.
 After your days spent adventuring around Boston, you’ll want to settle in for a romantic dinner for two.
-While Boston has hundreds of great spots to choose from, here are a few that come highly recommended as Boston’s
+While Boston has hundreds of great spots to choose from, here are a few that come highly recommended as Boston’s most romantic places to eat.

 Lolita Cocina & Tequila Bar